Efficient Multi-Source Knowledge Transfer by Model Merging: Conclusion

 \section{Conclusion}

-We presented AXIS, a framework that addresses multi-source knowledge transfer through the extraction, aggregation, and adaptation of useful knowledge for the target task.
-The resulting merged model provides a promising performance baseline in a zero-shot setting, confirming the high quality of the consolidated components.
-Furthermore, the framework enables efficient final adaptation while demonstrating robustness to degradations at both the parameter and input levels.
-The effectiveness of this entire process, however, relies on the fundamental assumption of a common architecture and a shared pre-trained origin.
+We presented AXIS, an efficient and scalable framework that addresses multi-source knowledge transfer in vision and language domains through the spectral extraction, aggregation, and adaptation of parameters for the target task.
+Our approach overcomes the scalability bottlenecks associated with aggregating numerous source models and high parameter counts.
+By maintaining a constant runtime and memory footprint, AXIS resolves these computational constraints.
+The framework enables efficient final adaptation while demonstrating notable intrinsic robustness to degradations at both the parameter and input levels.